Escalating / Eurasia

 Russia's Operational Group of Russian Forces (OGRF), roughly 1,500 troops stationed in Transnistria.

-The Pridnestrovian Moldavian Republic (PMR) administration functions as a client governance structure.
+The Pridnestrovian Moldavian Republic (PMR) administration operates as a client governance structure dependent on Russian political recognition and energy.

 Sheriff Enterprises, the dominant Transnistrian conglomerate, underwrites the enclave's economic and political elite and provides a commercial insulation layer.